-For example, there’s a huge difference between the most expensive and low-cost countries.
-When combined with differences in age, gender, interests, income, etc. the results from targeting specific audiences vary tremendously.
+For example, there’s a huge difference between the most expensive and least expensive countries.
+When combined with differences in age, gender, interests, income, etc., the results from targeting specific audiences vary tremendously.

 But there’s more to this story.

-As we went beyond the basic interest-based targeting in our company Scoro (the company I work for), we saw a huge decrease in cost-per-conversion.
+When Scoro (the company I work for) went beyond the standard interest-based targeting in our company, we saw a huge decrease in cost-per-conversion.

 By using Facebook Custom Audiences, we were able to retarget our website visitors, blog readers, and many other audience groups that were already warmed up to our brand.

-Setting up custom Facebook audiences was probably the highest-ROI hours I’ve spent in the past six months.
+It’s true.
+And setting up custom Facebook audiences for retargeting was probably the highest-ROI hours I’ve put in in the past six months.

-If you’re not using Facebook Custom Audiences yet, there’s such a huge Facebook advertising potential just waiting to be untapped.
+This is just one example.
+And if you’re not using Facebook Custom Audiences yet, there’s massive potential in Facebook advertising just waiting to be tapped.

-And with the help of this guide, you’re all set to set up high-conversion retargeting campaigns, starting today.
+By the end of this guide, you’ll be able to set up high-conversion retargeting campaigns today.

-If you’re still new to Facebook advertising, you might be overwhelmed with all the different audience options welcoming you in the Ads Manager.
+If you’re new to Facebook advertising, you might be overwhelmed by the audience options in the Ads Manager.

-Ah, that’s easy, there are just three of them…
+Ah, that’s easy.
+There are just four of them…

 Or are there?

-As you click on the “Custom Audience”, a new window with further options will pop up.
+When you click on the “Custom Audience”, a new window with more options pops up.

-Without some pre-existent knowledge, Facebook Custom Audiences can be quite overwhelming.
+You get the idea.
+Without a guide, Facebook Custom Audiences can be quite overwhelming.

-Let’s start from scratch and paint a clear picture of the Facebook audience targeting options.
+Let’s start from scratch to paint a clear picture of Facebook’s audience targeting options.

-There are three main types of Facebook audiences:
+There are four main types of Facebook audiences: